Date came into force or revised

 Upon satisfactory completion of Steps 1 through 4, the Ministry of Education and Child Care will typically issue an interim certificate by June 30 permitting the school to begin operating as an independent school in September.

 - Schools pursuing a Group 1 classification will not be able to apply for this until their second year of operation.
 They will begin with an Interim Group 2 certificate and move to a regular Group 2 certificate after a successful inspection.
-Eligibility to move to Group 1 will be determined after the school has submitted a Statement of Per Student Operating Costs at the end of its first year of operation.
+Approval to move to Group 1 will be determined after the school has submitted a Statement of Per Student Operating Costs at the end of its first year of operation.

 - Group 2 schools will receive a regular Group 2 certificate upon successful inspection.